xcuadrado/api/README.md

 #### Optional Attributes

+* `google_category` is the Google Category from the [Google Product Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt).
+This attribute of the type `String`.

 * The `colors` attribute is an `Array of String`.
 Each array element represents a color in which this product is available.